Professional accreditation for translators & interpreters in Australia

 The organisation offers an online course on its code of ethics, and an Introduction to Interpreting course.
 Workshops offer training on working with interpreters, and professional development courses are run occasionally.

-If you're working as a translator or interpreter in Australia, you'll want to be a member of AUSIT, the Australian Institute of Interpreters and Translators.
+If you're working as a translator or interpreter in Australia, you'll also want to be a member of AUSIT, the Australian Institute of Interpreters and Translators.
 It has branches nationwide and organises regular member events for networking, CPD, etc.